 The center is home to five nonprofits seeking to enhance the quality of life in East Lubbock through service, beautification, arts, or culture.
 Current tenants include Chatman Hill Neighborhood Association, the Martin Luther King Commemorative Council, the Parkway-Cherry Point Neighborhood Association, My Brother's and My Sister's Keepers, and the Victory Boys and Girls Sickle Cell Association.

-The photo contest is celebrating its 10th anniversary.
+The photo contest is celebrating its 11th anniversary.
 Photographs showcase the beauty of people, places and things in East Lubbock.
-The competition is free of charge and open to all photographers regardless of skill level.
+The competition is open to all photographers regardless of skill level.

 THE CAVIEL MUSEUM

 The Caviel Museum of African American History and Culture - The building was donated by Alfred and Billie Caviel to the Lubbock Roots Historical Arts Council.
 The museum was opened in 2015 and is open to the public.

 The annual Caprock Jazz Festival aims to bring high-quality contemporary jazz performers to the South Plains.
 The festival is also a major fundraiser for the Roots Historical Arts Council and the Caviel Museum of African American History in Lubbock, TX.